Bemowo: 20th century before the Second World War

 In 1927, Jelonki was divided for the construction of villas in accordance to the principles of the garden city movement.
 In 1932, the settlement had been renamed to Miasto-Ogród Jelonek (Garden Town of Jelonek).
 A marketplace, known as the John III Sobieski Square, now known as the Castellan Square, was also built there.
 In the 1920s, a low-rise neighbourhood with single-family detached homes was also developed in Górce.

 Wooden houses in Boernerowo, built in the early 1930s.

 In 1933, a small suburb of Boernerowo, originally known as Osiedle Łączności, was developed nearby the Fort IIA.
 It was proposed by Ignacy Boerner, the Minister of Post and Telegraphs, to combat the rising housing crisis in the city, and create homes for the employees of the nearby Transatlantic Radiotelegraph Exchange.
 The estate consisted of detached houses made from wood, to provide affordable housing and keep construction costs low.
 The construction began in July 1933, and by 1939, the neighbourhood included 275 houses and several other buildings, such as a school, a Catholic chapel, and stores.
-It had a permanent population of around 1,500 people. nIn 1933, the suburb of Kolonia im.
+It had a permanent population of around 1,500 people.
+In 1933, the suburb of Kolonia im.
 Aleksandry Piłsudskiej (Aleksandra Piłsudska Colony), was also founded nearby, to provide housing to veterans and their families.
 Both settlements were joined.
 In 1936, the suburb was transferred from the municipality of Młociny to Blizne.
 In 1971, Church of Our Lady of the Sharp Gate was built in place of the former chapel.

 In October 1933, Boernerowo was connected to Wola via a tram line, originally designed as B, and later also called A22 and B22.
 Its tracks went through Księcia Janusza Street and Obozoba Street, connecting to the suburb via a road next to the Bem Fort.
 It operated until the outbreak of the Warsaw Uprising in 1944, and was reactivated in 1946, as line 20.
 In 1950, it was replaced by a new line on Dywizjonu 303 and Kaliskiego Streets.
 In 2011, it was shortened to Kaliskiego Street.